 A.1 Criteria for assignment

-Throughout the following clauses, when using the term "applicant", it is assumed that the applicant is requesting to act as a CA or RA for the purpose of issuing and registering security certificates.
+Throughout the following clauses, when using the term "applicant", it is assumed that the applicant is requesting to act as a CA or RA for the purpose of issuing and registering digital certificates.
 The role of CA and RA may be performed by the same or different authorities.
 However, it should be noted that administrations, or other national designated administrators may require that applicants to correspond with the Director of TSB only via that specific entity.
 It should also be recognized that it may be a national administration or other national designated entity presenting an application on behalf of an applicant rather than the applicant making a direct approach to the Director of TSB.

-A1.1 The applicant must be a Member State or a Sector Member of the ITU or an Associate Member of the relevant ITU-T Study Group and must maintain its membership as long as it has is assigned the requested resource.
+A1.1 The applicant must be a Member State or a Sector Member of the ITU or an Associate Member of the relevant ITU-T Study Group and must maintain its membership as long as it has been assigned the requested resource.

-A1.2 The Director of TSB receives a written request from an applicant for operation as a registration authority
+A1.2 The Director of TSB receives a written request from an applicant for operation as a CA or registration authority

-A1.3 The applicant requesting the operation as a registration authority must affirm that it has overall responsibility, for the management, operation, and maintenance of the infrastructure that will utilize the requested certificate.
+A1.3 The applicant requesting the operation as a CA or registration authority must affirm that it has overall responsibility, for the management, operation, and maintenance of the infrastructure that will utilize the requested certificate.

-A1.4 It is a national matter whether requests for such operation as a registration authority require administrations, or other national designated entity’s review or approval.
+A1.4 It is a national matter whether requests for such operation as a CA or registration authority require administrations, or other national designated entity’s review or approval.
 The applicant shall certify that it has met all of its country's national, legal and/or regulatory requirements for submission of the application.

-A1.5 The applicant must also affirm that all national, regulatory, and legal requirements of the jurisdictions in which the applicant's operation as a registration authority to provide service will be met.
+A1.5 The applicant must also affirm that all national, regulatory, and legal requirements of the jurisdictions in which the applicant's operation as a CA or registration authority to provide service will be met.

 A1.6 The applicant must describe the network infrastructure it intends to use